vendu/velho/sys/v0/README.md

 instruction set is relatively RISC-like with a few additions here and there.

-Here's some software I plan to do for the virtual machine (hopefully later to be implemented in hardware using FPGA-kits)
+Here's some software I plan to do for the virtual machine (hopefully later to be implemented in hardware using FPGA-kits).

 - an AT&T syntax assembler
   - this is quite far already, based on work I did for some earlier virtual architectures; the assembler needs some things added as well as more